Capstone Course Arrangements

 To take MATH4400 instead of MATH4900?

-1. To apply for a place in MATH4400, follow the procedure below:
+1. To apply for a place in MATH4400, follow the procedure below:---

 1. Check whether you are qualified for taking this course.
-Refer to the CUSIS for detail.

-2. Find a teacher who consents to be the supervisor for your project, whether in the First Semester or the Second Semester 2023-24.
+2. Find a teacher who consents to be the supervisor for your project, whether in the First Semester or the Second Semester 2025-26.

 3. After obtaining your project supervisor's consent, submit an online application here

-The closing date of application is 2nd July 2023.
+The closing date of application is 27th June 2025.

 NO late application will be entertained.

-3. Applicants will be informed of the result by 11th July 2023.
+2. Applicants will be informed of the result by 4th July 2025.

 1. Successful applicants will be pre-assigned to MATH4400 in the respective semesters, prior to course registration day.

-2. If your application is unsuccessful, you are expected to register for MATH4900 in 2023-24.
+2. If your application is unsuccessful, you are expected to register for MATH4900 in 2025-26.
 For detail, click here.

 Back to Overview.